Management and Security powered by Landesk

 4.Click Services > Push Notification > WNS/MPNS.

 5.In the Windows Push Notification Services (WNS) and Microsoft Azure Mobile Apps section, click on the Live Services Site link.
 This navigates you to the Application Registration Portal.
-This shoould show the name of the application you created previously.
+This shows the name of the application you created previously.

-6.Copy and paste the Application Secrets field into a word processor document.
-Under the Platforms section, also copy the Package SID and Application Identity fields.
-These values will be used in the console to set up Windows Notification Services for Windows 10 mobile devices.
+6.Copy and paste the Application Secrets field into a text document.
+Also copy the Package SID and Application Identity fields from the Platforms section.
+These values will be used in the Endpoint Manager console.

 7.Click Save to retain your WNS settings.

-8.From the Ivanti® Endpoint Manager powered by Landesk console, navigate to Configure > Device Discovery > Mobility.
+8.From the Endpoint Manager console, navigate to Configure > Device Discovery > Mobility.

-9.Under the Windows Notification Service (WNS) for Windows 10 Mobiles, paste the values from the text document you created before.
+9.Under the Windows Notification Service (WNS) for Windows 10 section, paste the values from the text document you created before into the appropriate fields.
 The Application Identity should be input for the PFN, the Package SID to the Package SID field, and the Application Secret to the Client Secret field.

 10.Click Configure Domain Mappings.

-15.Double-click on the site binding for port 443.
-For the SSL certificate field, select the certificate you'll use for WNS enrollment.
+15.In the SSL certificate field, select your certificate for WNS enrollment.

 Was this article useful?